dhoer/mastering-ansible/README.md

 # Mastering Ansible

-This is the ansible script based on https://www.udemy.com/mastering-ansible/.
+This is the ansible project based on https://www.udemy.com/mastering-ansible/.